 Make sure to increase the length of your walk gradually so that you can build up your stamina and prevent injuries.
 Consider adding an additional 1/4 mile to your walk each week until you reach your intended goal.
 You may feel like a long walk is no sweat, but you don’t want to get halfway through and then realize you’ve bitten off more than you can chew!

+It is possible to walk too much in one workout, but everyone’s body is different.
+Listen to your body and see how you feel both after you walk, and later on (including the next day).
 As noted earlier, consider breaking up long walks into a few discrete chunks.
 You can break up your walk by stopping for a snack or coffee, running a quick errand, or stopping by a park and watching the scenery.
+This can help you regain your energy, and the break can help you determine whether you should keep going or end your walk early.

 11. Track your progress